Our Research

 Tasks:

-We aim to genetically screen the current Robusta collection at Yangambi using modern molecular techniques and compare it to wild collected material and commercial grown Robusta.
+We aim to genetically screen the current Robusta collection at Yangambi using modern molecular techniques and compare it to wild collected material and commercially grown Robusta.
 The genetic passport data and subsequent population genetic network generated will act as a framework for data obtained in the other WP’s and will allow to carry out trait analyses.

-For the SSR analyses we use the microsatellite primers specifically designed by Poncet et al. (2007) and Hendre et al. (2008) to analyze Robusta populations that are amplified and subsequently genotyped.
+For the SSR analyses, we use the microsatellite primers specifically designed by Poncet et al. (2007) and Hendre et al. (2008) to analyze Robusta populations, that are amplified and subsequently genotyped.
 The fragment size-based SSR approach is complementary to the GBS technique that generates several Mbp of SNPs.
 A set of GBS-based SNPs is subsequently selected to generate a multiplex amplicon sequencing to obtain at least 500 SNPs included in short fragments of maximum 200bp to also cover highly degraded material such as herbarium samples (used as a historical reference).
 Using the assay approach allows us to genotype cheaply and time-efficiently, delivering high-throughput screening.
 General population genetic indices are calculated such as number of alleles per locus (Na), gene diversity, observed (Ho) and expected heterozygosity (He), gene diversity, and allelic richness (AR) using Genetix 4.0 and SPaGeDi 1.5.
 Population structure within the germplasm collection is investigated with a multivariate method that identifies and designates clusters of related individuals: DAPC (discriminant analysis of principal components).
 A Bayesian clustering algorithm as implemented in Structure 2.3, is used to estimate the number of genetic clusters.
-Both SSRs and GBS derived SNP data are examined using statistical methods.
+Both SSRs and GBS-derived SNP data are examined using statistical methods.
 Obtained results from SNP and SSR data analysis are compared to obtain a reliable estimate of the genetic variation within the collection and compared to the wild accessions.

 Tasks: